 I remember the lead up to my first festival, I had no clue what I was doing.
-I googled about a million things, watched tons of videos on YouTube and trawled through blogs to find out the answers to what I thought were probably very obvious questions.
+I Googled about a million things, looking through every Festival FAQ, watched tons of videos on YouTube, and trawled through countless blogs to find out the answers to what I thought were probably very obvious questions.

 I wanted to give you as many answers as I could all in one place, as well as provide a platform where you could ask me questions, no matter how obvious you think they might be.
 So, let me hold your hand and help you prepare as you take the plunge to booking your first, third or hundredth festival so you can have an easier, more fun and worry-free festival experience!

 No!
 Every single festival is different, that’s what makes them so incredible.
 They all have a different vibe, a different culture and attract very different crowds.
 This is why I started this blog!
 With so many options and with all festivals being so different how can you possibly know which to go to?